liborty/rstats/README.md

 ## Trait Vectors

-Vector algebra implemented for `&[f64]` slices of any length (dimensions of space).
-First there are functions applying to just one and two vectors.
-Then there are functions expressing  the relationships of one vector to a whole set of vectors.
-See doc examples.
+* Vector algebra implemented for one or two `&[f64]` slices of any length (or space dimensionality).
+* Pearson's, Spearman's and Kendall's correlations.
+* Relationships of one vector to a set of vectors (geometric median, eccentricity).
+* Relationships between sets of multidimensional vectors.

 ## Trait MutVectors

-Some of the above basic Vector methods are for memory efficiency reasons reimplemented so that they mutate `self` in place instead of creating a new Vec.
+Some of the above more basic Vector methods are for memory efficiency reasons reimplemented so that they mutate `self` in place instead of creating a new Vec.
 They are useful in vector iterative methods.
 Beware that they do not return anything, so they can not be chained.

 ## Releases

+* **Version 0.4.13** Added `trend` between two sets of points.
+More comments, tests and examples.

-* **Version 0.4.12** Some more utilities
+* **Version 0.4.12** Some more utilities.

 * **Version 0.4.10**  Moved unimportant helper functions out of the main module.